cse-labs/res-edge-labs/labs/beta-labs/deploy-res-edge/README.md

 # ctl-c to exit
 kic pods --watch

+# check to verify webv is running
+kic check webv

 # check the logs
 # todo - should we use K9s for this?
 k logs -n api webv<tab>